jkstill/sqlrun/README.md

                       useful when you need to connect as sysdba and do not wish to modify SQL to fully qualify object names

-             --trace  enable 10046 trace with binds - sets tracefile_identifier to SQLRUN-timestamp
+             --trace  enable 10046 trace with binds - sets tracefile_identifier to SQLRUN-timestamp --tracefile-id  set the tracefile identifier value. default is SQLRUN-timestamp. a timestamp will be appended to the identifier.

+        --xact-tally  count the number of executions of SQL specifed in sqlfile.conf --xact-tally-file  file used for xact-tally - default is 'rc.log'

+                      counting the number of transactions may be useful when testing the client result cache or SQL Tracing is not used

+     --pause-at-exit  pause before exiting children - a prompt will appear to let the children exit

              --debug  enables some debugging output
       --exit-trigger  used to trigger 'exit' code that may be present for debugging

+           --verbose  print some informational messages

+  --client-result-cache-trace enable tracing of client result cache - event 10843

 ToDo after initial script works as intended: